apache/celeborn/api/Apis/ConfApi.md

 <a name="getDynamicConf"></a>
 # **getDynamicConf**
-> DynamicConfig getDynamicConf(level, tenant, name)
+> DynamicConfigResponse getDynamicConf(level, tenant, name)